TrialAndErrorOrg/parsers/README.md

 # JOTE

-Monorepo for a suite of parsers used in the [Journal of Trial and Error](https://journal.trialanderror.org), mostly used for creating a JATS XML parser at the moment.
+Monorepo for a suite of parsers used in the [Journal of Trial and Error](https://journal.trialanderror.org).

+Currently has 3 suites of parsers:

+- `ooxast`/`reoff`: Tools to parse, convert from, and create OOXML (`.docx`) XML.
+Currently only contains a parser and a converter to `jats`, plus some tools.
+- `jats`/`rejour`: Tools to parse, convert from, and create JATS XML.
+Currently contains a parser, stringifier, and a converter to `texast`, plus some tools.
+- `texast`/`relatex`: Tools to parse, convert from, and create LaTeX (DEPRECATED, use [unified-latex](https://github.com/unified-latex) instead).
+Only contains a way to generate LaTex from `texast` ASTs.

+Additionally, there are a few other tools:

+- `citations-`: Tools to parse and convert citations
+- `ojs-`: Things to operate on the OJS api
+- `utils-`: Various utilities

+Finally, there are the processors, which are basically convenient wrappers around the parsers.

+There is also an `app` directory, which contains a few apps that use the parsers, atm a really crappy frontend for converting from `.docx`.

 ![Graph of this monorepo](./graph.png 'Graph of this monorepo')